Figuring Out Gas & Galaxies In Enzo (FOGGIE) XI: Circumgalactic O VI Emission Traces Clumpy Inflowing Recycled Gas: Conclusions and Summary

 \software{\textsc{astropy} \citep{Astropy2013,Astropy2018}, CLOUDY \citep{Ferland2013}, \textsc{matplotlib} \citep{matplotlib}, \textsc{numpy} \citep{numpy}, \textsc{scipy} \citep{scipy}, \textsc{yt} \citep{yt}}

 \begin{contribution} CL conceived the project and led the analysis and writing of the paper.
 MSP, BWO, and JT are the principal investigators of the FOGGIE collaboration, obtained funding for and developed and ran the simulations used in this paper.
 BWO also contributed to the interpretation of the results.
 LC wrote the code pipeline for obtaining emissivity from CLOUDY tables and VS ran the CLOUDY code to generate tables, and both also contributed their own experience with similar analysis to interpretation of results.
-NL, ACW, JKW, CT, RA, and AA provided analysis suggestions and interpretation.
-BS wrote the CIAOLoop code that was instrumental for generating the CLOUDY tables used, and also developed the initial conditions for the FOGGIE simulations. \end{contribution}
+NL, ACW, JKW, CWT, RA, and AA provided analysis suggestions and interpretation.
+BDS wrote the CIAOLoop code that was instrumental for generating the CLOUDY tables used, and also developed the initial conditions for the FOGGIE simulations.
+CJV is the PI of the Aspera instrument that is the inspiration for this work, and initiated the discussions that led to this project. \end{contribution}